 When he discovered his talent for storytelling, no company was willing to give him a chance. ”I wanted to be a foreign correspondent my entire life, to travel to war zones, natural disasters, see the world and meet people“, he explains, looking back to the beginning of his professional path.
 But either he was diagnosed being too young or having a lack of experience.
 And as newsroom resources were drying up, no one needed another foreigner telling stories about distant people and places.

 So he started his own journey through 12 African countries with nothing more than his mobile phone as “television equipment”.
 During his 12.000 km long travel he found positive and motivating stories.
 His perspective was unconventional: he was looking for good news and for stories of solutions instead of showing the negative and the problems.

 His constructive journalistic pieces went viral.
-All lf a sudden, Omar’s creativity was also seen by those who once advised him to let drop his idea.
-This was, when Yusuf Omar filmed rape victims with virtual snapchat face masks.
-This innovative way opened a completely new way for the Indian women in Delhi to talk freely and right into the camera while staying anonymous – crucial, as victims of sexual abuse in India still fear being stigmatized.
+All of a sudden, Omar’s creativity was also seen by those who once advised him to let drop his idea.
+This was, when Yusuf Omar filmed rape victims with virtual Snapchat face filters.
+This innovative idea opened a completely new way for Indian women from Delhi to talk freely and right into the camera while staying anonymous – crucial, as victims of sexual abuse in India still fear being stigmatized.

 More than half of the year, the creative is rocking stages all over the world telling leaders and media experts about how young mobile journalists of the network Hashtag Our Stories work.
 And showing some of their stories about solutions for poverty, inequality and injustice.